Skip to main content

 tip

 Relational databases provide the ACID properties (Atomicity, Consistency, Isolation, Durability).
-These guarantees protect your student and course data even if multiple transactions run simultaneously or an unexpected failure occurs.
+These guarantees protect your order and payment data even if multiple transactions run simultaneously or an unexpected failure occurs.

 Types of Databases